North Annapurna Base Camp Trek

 What's Included?

-• One highly experienced, helpful and friendly guide, and his food, accommodation, salary, equipment, and accidental insurance.
+• One highly experienced, helpful, and friendly certified camping guide with his food, accommodation, salary, equipment, and accidental insurance.

-• Porters to carry the kitchen goods and camping equipment during the trek
+• Porter to carry the kitchen goods and camping equipment during the trek.

 • Sleeping bag, Crampones.
-Trekking poles during the time of trek.
+Trekking poles during the time of the trek, if necessary. ( Return after the trip. )

-• Most of these meals, during the camping trek.
-You can choose dishes before the departure of trek.
+• Most of these meals are during the camping trek.
+You can choose dishes before the departure of the trek.

-• Lunch Items: Dal Bhat (mostly recommended), noodles soup, fried noodles, momo, spaghetti chapati, Spring roll, macron, egg curry with plain rice, Thukpa, Thenthuk, french fry, fry potato, boil potato and much more.
+• Lunch & Dinner Items: Dal Bhat (mostly recommended), noodles soup / fried noodles, egg curry with plain rice, boiled potato, etc.

 • Complete trekking arrangements with the required TIMS for trekkers and Annapurna Conservation Area Permit (ACAP) permit.

-• Dry fruits along the trek and tea/coffee break during the trek.
+• Fresh/dry fruits along the trek and tea/coffee breaks during the trek.

 What's Excluded?